hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Use ENTITY to answer:
-“What specific thing is this domain anchoring?”
+“Which specific object, product, or instance does this root represent?”

-### 3.3 URL — “Where is the authoritative location?”
+3.3 URL — “Where is the authoritative location?”

-/url declares official source URLs.
+/url declares official URLs.

 Example (/url):